chef-boneyard/dojo-assessment-guide/dojo/dojo-intro.md

 <!-- Insert revised Journey Map picture -->
 ![alt text](images/journey_map.png)

+Note:
+Orange - working with people (done in parallel)
+Blue - working with Machines (done in order)

+You can make great progress in working with machines, but unless you make progress in working with people, you can't susstain it.

 # The Journey Phases
 + Multiple phases can and should be worked in parallel